-JACAM delivers its products and services in eighteen US states that are serviced through 51 warehouse or stocking points.
+JACAM delivers its products and services in eighteen US states that are serviced through 54 warehouse or stocking points.
 Eighteen of JACAM's warehouses are owned by the Corporation and are located in Kansas, North Dakota, Colorado, Oklahoma, and Texas.
-Leased stock point facilities are located in thirteen states providing JACAM a presence in almost all of the major US basins.
+Leased stock point facilities are located in twelve states providing JACAM a presence in almost all of the major US basins.
 Catalyst is focused on the West Texas and Permian Basin markets in Texas and New Mexico and services its clients through its network of six owned warehouses and two leased stocking points.

-JACAM is also in the process of reconstructing its organoclay plant which was rendered inoperable due to a fire on April 13, 2017.
+In May, 2018, JACAM completed reconstruction of its organoclay plant which was rendered inoperable due to a fire on April 13, 2017.
 Organoclay is an organically modified phyllosilicate, derived from naturally occurring clay minerals and is used as a viscosifier for CES' oil based and invert drilling fluids.
-CES is fully insured for the loss, including coverage for any extra expense incurred to source organoclay from third party suppliers.
-To date, there have been no interruptions to the supply of products to our drilling fluids divisions and ultimately, our customers.
+CES was fully insured for the loss, including coverage for any extra expense incurred to source organoclay from third party suppliers.

-PureChem services its customers from its locations in Carlyle, Saskatchewan and Nisku, Alberta as well as from twenty four stock point locations located in four provinces.
-PureChem is also currently constructing a new field service centre and warehouse facility in Grande Prairie, Alberta.
-This new facility will create logistics efficiencies and will include direct rail access to provide better service to PureChem's customers in the Montney and Duvernay oil plays.
-Sialco designs and manufactures industry leading fracture stimulation and production chemicals from its state-of-theart high temperature chemical reacting and manufacturing facility located in Delta BC.
+PureChem services its customers from its locations in Carlyle, Saskatchewan, Nisku, Alberta, its recently completed field service center and warehouse facility in Grande Prairie, Alberta, as well as from twenty four stock point locations located in the provinces of British Columbia, Alberta, Saskatchewan and Manitoba.
+The new Grande Prairie facility will create logistics efficiencies and will include direct rail access to provide better service to PureChem's customers in the Montney and Duvernay oil plays.
+Sialco designs and manufactures industry leading fracture stimulation and production chemicals from its state-of-the-art high temperature chemical reacting and manufacturing facility located in Delta BC.

 Superior Weighting has a long term lease for its barite grinding facility at the Port of Corpus Christi, Texas.
-Superior Weighting recently completed the construction of a state of the art barite grinding facility and now supplies custom ground barite to the Corporation's drilling fluids businesses.
+In 2016, Superior Weighting completed the construction of a state of the art barite grinding facility and now supplies custom ground barite to the Corporation's drilling fluids businesses.